dotnet/docs/docs/framework/winforms/controls/how-to-make-thread-safe-calls-to-windows-forms-controls.md

 In both examples, the background thread sleeps for one second to simulate work being done in that thread.

 You can build and run these examples as .NET Framework apps from the C# or Visual Basic command line.
-For more information, see [Command-line building with csc.exe](../../../csharp/language-reference/compiler-options/command-line-building-with-csc-exe.md) or [Build from the command line](../../../visual-basic/reference/command-line-compiler/building-from-the-command-line.md).
+For more information, see [Command-line building with csc.exe](../../../csharp/language-reference/compiler-options/command-line-building-with-csc-exe.md) or [Build from the command line (Visual Basic)](../../../visual-basic/reference/command-line-compiler/building-from-the-command-line.md).

 Starting with .NET Core 3.0, you can also build and run the examples as Windows .NET Core apps from a folder that has a .NET Core Windows Forms *\<folder name>.csproj* project file.